March 28th, 2020

 Since prehistoric times, Norwegians had covered their homes with sod roofs.
-The sod covered layers of birch bark and acted as insulation, as well as being able to absorb rain water.
+Although advanced roofing services like MasterRoof Contracting weren’t available, the sod covered layers of birch bark and acted as insulation, as well as being able to absorb rain water.
 The vegetation growing on the roofs was also attractive to goats.
+There are roofing companies mobile al around this surrounding who are always available 24/7 and are capable of fixing any kind of issues.
 I can picture a humble hobbit warm and snug in his home with a goat chomping away on his roof.
+You can redirect to this original site to get professional and quality roofing services.
 For a region with countless fjords and waterfalls, Norway is known for its pristine water.
+People can get pest control Myrtle Beach as their pest control service.
 Even the tap water is crisp and clean.
 Norway exports a very expensive bottled water called Voss that is popular with many Hollywood celebrities.

 Apples have been a crop in Norway and the other Scandinavian countries for thousands of years.
 They have been discovered on Viking ships which had been buried in clay.
 The clay preserved the ships and allowed us to learn much about the Viking way of life.
 Apples are harvested in the Fall as they are in our country.
 This a version of a popular, simple apple cake with Norwegian roots.

 - 1 stick of butter, melted

 - 1 cup all-purpose flour

 - 2 tablespoons milk